lydiatroup/workshop/Lloyd.md

 anciallary spatial data
     - combines census data with urban extents mapped from sattalites

    world pop uses random forest model. combines census data and open access data sets from remotely senses and geospatial datasets, then uses random forests model to make a gridded prediction of population density.

    4 base standardized 100 m tiled datasets and 30 arcsecond global mosaic derivates (1km datasets)

-    - base dataset creation = process raster topography data with vector country boundary data via gis 4 main 100m resolution datasets (topography, standardised, gridded, clipped to country coastal boundaries)
+  base dataset creation = process raster topography data with vector country boundary data via gis
+       4 main 100m resolution datasets (topography, standardised, gridded, clipped to country coastal boundaries)

-        topography data: Vieewfinder panoramas dataset (US NASA info + SRTM) country boundary data: GADM (not geoboundaries rip) (new beta version uses new country boundaries based on CIESIN instead of GADM)
+  topography data: Vieewfinder panoramas dataset (US NASA info + SRTM)
+        country boundary data: GADM (not geoboundaries rip) (new beta version uses new country boundaries based on CIESIN instead of GADM)
         GDAL > arc for processing large raster datasets also uses qgis for open street map data

-        this is so cool i love gis tis fun
+   this is so interesting to read i love gis tis fun

    there are some issues still because of inconsistencies in the data used but not too bad